Rashidun army: Use in combat

 David Nicolle also mentioned the use of distinct camel cavalry during the battle of Qadisiyyah.
 It is known that horses can be scared by the stench of camels.

 Caliphate archers rode camels inside or outside battle, and only dismounted when they were taking position to shoot volleys.

 Camel defensive lines

-According to John Walter Jandora in his Yarmouk reconstruction study, for the open-battle scenario, the abundance of camels brought by the army during their campaigns were used to form a line of camels positioned on the rear of Muslim battle lines, between the infantry lines and the camp perimeter which were positioned behind them, where reserve troops (al-Saqah), supplies and camp followers were located.
+According to John Walter Jandora in his Yarmuk reconstruction study, for the open-battle scenario, the abundance of camels brought by the army during their campaigns were used to form a line of camels positioned on the rear of Muslim battle lines, between the infantry lines and the camp perimeter which were positioned behind them, where reserve troops (al-Saqah), supplies and camp followers were located.
 Jandora argued it is used as a fail-safe, in case of breaches by enemy cavalry charges, which act as a deterrent that even stopped the powerful charge of the Byzantine Cataphract due to the beasts' large frames and foul tempers.